German ministers face grilling over Wirecard collapse - RFI

 Germany's parliamentary finance committee has asked Finance Minister Olaf Scholz and Economy Minister Peter Altmaier to attend a closed door special hearing to shed light on the saga from 1400 GMT.

-Questions are likely to focus on when exactly government officials and regulators learned of accounting irregularities at Wirecard, and if there were any regulatory failings.
+Questions are likely to focus on when exactly the government and regulators learned of accounting irregularities at Wirecard, what action they took and whether there were any regulatory failings.

 Both ministers have vowed full transparency in a case that Scholz has called "an unparalleled scandal" and a blow to Germany's finance reputation.

-He has vowed to reform German finance watchdog Bafin, accused by critics of having been too lax on Wirecard, by giving it greater powers to intervene and launch investigations.
+He has vowed to reform German finance watchdog Bafin, accused by critics of having been too lax in its oversight of Wirecard, by giving it greater powers to intervene and launch investigations.

-Bafin is "a toothless tiger" when it comes to overseeing large firms, MP Frank Schaeffler of the pro-business FDP party, and a member of the finance committee, told the Handelsblatt daily.
+Finance committee chair Katja Hessel of the pro-business FDP party told Deutschlandfunk radio that there had been "failures across the board" that needed urgent clarification.

+She did not rule out launching a parliamentary inquiry if the ministers' answers on Wednesday are deemed insufficient.

-But Wirecard's downfall has increasingly become a political hot potato as well, after finance ministry documents showed Scholz was told as early as February 2019 of misconduct suspicions.
+Wirecard's downfall has increasingly become a political hot potato, after finance ministry documents showed Scholz was told as early as February 2019 of misconduct suspicions.

 Even more embarrassing was the revelation that Chancellor Angela Merkel promoted Wirecard on a trip to China in September 2019, when the firm was eyeing a foray into the Chinese market.